 Condition: Patina darkened in part, and fading on some surfaces.
 Evidence of lime-fill to surface decoration.
 A small loss of timber the upper surface of the left projection of the boat.

-Can be bought on-line.
 Price includes postage worldwide.